Ateneo–La Salle rivalry: UAAP

 The following year, in Season 80, the Ateneo Blue Eagles won their first 13 games of the elimination round.
 Their bid for a sweep was denied by the De La Salle Green Archers.
-In the Final Four matches, La Salle went on to defeat the Adamson Falcons, while the Blue Eagles lost the first game to the FEU Tamaraws, their second loss of the season.
+In the Final Four matches, La Salle went on to defeat the Adamson Soaring Falcons, while the Blue Eagles lost the first game to the FEU Tamaraws, their second loss of the season.
 Ateneo prevailed over FEU in the decider and faced La Salle in the championship series.
 The Blue Eagles took Game One, 76–70, whereas the Green Archers rallied from 21 points down to take Game 2, 92–83.
 In Game 3, the Blue Eagles led by as much as 10 points in order to defeat La Salle, 88–86, and retake the men's basketball championship.